wolfeidau/wolfeidau_site/_posts/2014-03-23-golang-can-i-have-a-package-manager-please.md

 Lastly without a nice solution for modularising software most developers won't bother.

+## Why add versions?

+In my view the value that semantic versioning adds to dependency cannot be disregarded.
+As stated it gives both consumers and producers a way of communicating changes.
+In addition to this it provides people with a way of addressing a particular release of an API, therefore alleviating a confusion about "which" snapshot of a library a developer is having issues with.

+The assumption that everyone is always up-to-date is disregarding the reality of how people maintain software in the greater software development community.

 ## Can it be done using a decentralised model?

 So this raises the question of whether or not versioning can be added to go without introducing a central package management system.